 Philadelphia Rabbit Veterinarian

 So you got a baby bunny for Easter.
 Now what?
-Well, I have some information and tips to help make this an enjoyable, successful, and most important, a healthy experience for you and your rabbit.
-Rabbits can be loving pets and in the following article, I will discuss how to care for and keep your rabbit healthy so they can remain a healthy member of the family for years to come.
+Well, I have some information and tips to help make this an enjoyable, successful, and most important, healthy experience for you and your rabbit.
+Rabbits can be loving pets, and in the following article, I will discuss how to care for and keep your rabbit healthy so they can remain a healthy member of the family for years to come.

 You can train your rabbit to pee and poop in a litter box, just like a cat.
 The key is that the litter box should be readily available, like in the rabbit’s kennel.
 It should have a substrate that is non-toxic or harmful to the rabbit.
-This substrate can be hay or straw to ensure that if the rabbit does chews on it, it will not be harmful to their mouth or GI tract.
-Cat litter is not recommended since, if ingested, it can irritate and cause a GI obstruction.
+This substrate can be hay or straw to ensure that if the rabbit does chew on it, it will not harm their mouth or GI tract.
+Cat litter is not recommended since, if ingested, it can irritate and cause GI obstruction.
 The litter box should be cleaned each day.
 Bunnies are “continuous poopers” and will have a trail of fecal balls wherever they have been.
 Usually, they won’t pee around the house but will pick a particular spot.
 If you give them a litter box, they will use it.

 As a treat, your bunny can have a piece of fruit such as apples, blackberries, blueberries, pineapple, melon, papaya, peaches, plums, pears, raspberries, or strawberries.
 These can be given a few times a week.
 Bananas and grapes are higher in their sugar content and should be saved for an occasional special treat and not recommended for an overweight rabbit.